-Amount of Loss Recognized in Location of Loss Reclassified oss Reclassified L into Income Derivative Instrument AOCL on Derivative from AOCL into Income Effective Portion Ineffective Portion Interest rate contracts \$ (14,904) Interest expense \$ (1,365)
+Amount of Loss Recognized in Location of Loss Reclassified oss Reclassified Linto Income AOCL on Derivative Instrument Derivative from AOCL into Income Effective Portion Ineffective Portion Interest rate contracts est rate contracts \$ (1,365) \$

 As of December 31, 2015, the net loss estimated to be classified to interest expense over the next twelve months from AOCL is approximately \$1.4 million.
 This amount relates to the amortization of the hedged losses on the interest rate swap contracts over the life of the related debt instruments.